coudy/blog/posts/2014-04-07-jdk8-nashorn-performance.md

 ![invokeLaterDispatcher taking nearly all of the time]({{urls.media}}/yourkit-octane-javafx.png)

-## Nashorn and JavaFX
+## Ha!
+It's not Nashorn at all!

 Suspecting it wasn't actually Nashorn but something native, I checked a few things using JSConsole.
 The WebView clearly behaved differently from `jjs`:

 - It didn't have Mozilla's syntax extensions
 - Setting the `__proto__` property didn't barf
 - `java` & `Java` objects didn't exist
 - Java interop code used types from the bizarrely named `netscape.javascript` package

-Checking out (`hg clone http://hg.openjdk.java.net/openjfx/8/master/rt`) I found out `WebView` was basically WebKit with its stock JavaScriptCore engine and wrappers for Java interop.
+Checking out the JDK8 code (`hg clone http://hg.openjdk.java.net/openjfx/8/master/rt`) I found out `WebView` was basically WebKit with its stock JavaScriptCore engine and wrappers for Java interop.

-This feels completely unlike [the early PR](http://java.dzone.com/articles/project-nashorn-javascripts) and while Oracle are now apparently improving Nashorn by caching the JIT'ed bytecode, but the cache doesn't persist across processes, this won't solve the general sluggishness.
+This feels completely unlike [the early PR](http://java.dzone.com/articles/project-nashorn-javascripts) and while Oracle are now apparently improving Nashorn by caching the JIT'ed bytecode to optimise server-side applications, the cache doesn't persist across processes, so this won't solve the general sluggishness.

-This is quite disappointing.
-I don't want JavaScript code to be faster when run for the 20th time in the same process, I need it fast now!
+This is a real shame and it means we're not quite there yet when it comes to an easily integratable, debuggable high performance JavaScript engine for the JVM, but at least there's JavaFX, which could probably be hacked with a fake `WebView` to work as a pure JavaScript engine (I'm certainly going to try that), and you can obviously still use Rhino, which [will in many cases be faster](https://bugs.openjdk.java.net/browse/JDK-8019254?focusedCommentId=13360855&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-13360855).

-Sadly, it turns out we're not quite there yet when it comes to an easily integratable, debuggable high performance JavaScript engine for the JVM, but at least there's JavaFX, which could probably be hacked with a fake `WebView` to work as a pure JavaScript engine (I'm certainly going to try that), and you can obviously still use Rhino, which [will in many cases be faster](https://bugs.openjdk.java.net/browse/JDK-8019254?focusedCommentId=13360855&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-13360855).
+I'd still argue this isn't bad for a first cut, so well done, Oracle, and hope you fix performance issues soon, because that'd be awesome!